fstpackage/fst/cran-comments.md

 ## Resubmission 2

-Resubmission 1 failed on (new) clang-10 ubsan warnings (adding an offset to a null pointer).
-These warnings have been fixed locally and confirmed on a local instrumented build using clang-10 (Ubuntu 18.04.4).
+Resubmission 1 failed on clang-10 ubsan warnings ("adding offset to a null pointer").
+These warnings have been fixed locally and checked on a local instrumented build using clang-10 on Ubuntu 18.04.4 (thanks Prof Hornik and Prof Ripley for the pointers).

 ## Resubmission 1